-A contemporary retail space, the overall aesthetic contrasts the solidity of architectural features – such as the oversize chip terrazzo floor in green marble and the centrepiece of the store, a large sculptural counter of oxblood jesmonite – and the ephemeral softness of the flowers and planting, housed in a bespoke glazed chiller room.
+The overall aesthetic contrasts the solidity of architectural features (such as the oversize chip terrazzo floor in green marble and the centrepiece of the store, a large sculptural counter of oxblood jesmonite), with the ephemeral softness of the flowers and planting, housed in a bespoke glazed chiller room.